Crissium/SilverDict/README.md

 - [ ] Malformed DSL tags
 - [ ] Make the dialogues children of the root element (How can I do this with nested dialogues?)
-- [ ] (Possibly) pango's colour tags
-- [X] Only display dictionaries containing the headword searched for in the right pane (requires API change)
-- [X] ~~Button to clear query~~ Better idea: select the query on focus
-- [ ] ??
-Button to search in page (see [https://stackoverflow.com/questions/8080217/use-browser-search-ctrlf-through-a-button-in-website](https://stackoverflow.com/questions/8080217/use-browser-search-ctrlf-through-a-button-in-website))

 ## Usage